Best California National Parks in the Summer

 Best California National Parks in Summer

-If you’re looking for a fun summer vacation idea in the US, we recommend visiting the national parks in California!
+If you’re looking for a fun summer vacation idea in the US, the Golden State of California is an ideal destination for a summer getaway, and the national parks here offer some of the best outdoor experiences in America.

 60 miles long, along the Northern California Coastline, almost at the Oregon border, sits Redwood National and State Parks.
 This national park, along with the three redwood state parks, consists of protected forests and beaches, and are home to some of the oldest and tallest trees in the world.